 $ sudo nano /etc/apt/sources.list

-deb http://lddubeau.com/downloads/ubuntu gutsy main
+deb http://lddubeau.com/downloads/ubuntu [distribution] main

-deb-src http://lddubeau.com/downloads/ubuntu gutsy main
+deb-src http://lddubeau.com/downloads/ubuntu [distribution] main

 Save and exit.
 Execute: